Drug-resistant staph spreads easily in households

 In the study, researchers visited each home five times during a one-year period to obtain swab samples from people's nostrils, armpits and groins.
 For cats and dogs, researchers collected samples from inside the nose and along the animals' backs, where they're most often petted.

-Almost half of the people and nearly one-third of the cats and dogs had MRSA at last once over the course of the year-long study period.
+Almost half of the people and nearly one-third of the cats and dogs had MRSA at least once over the course of the year-long study period.

 "It's sometimes thought that cats and dogs spread harmful germs," Fritz said.